Skimming 101: How to spot it, avoid it, deal with it

 Skimming occurs most frequently at retail outlets that process credit card payments -- particularly bars, restaurants and gas stations.

-Here's how it works: A corrupt employee "skims" a customer's credit card with a small, handheld electronic device that scans and stores the card data from the magnetic strip.
-The employee usually sells the information through a contact or on the Internet, at which point counterfeit cards are made.
-The criminals go on a shopping spree with a copy of the credit or debit card, and cardholders are unaware of the fraud until a statement arrives with purchases they did not make.
+Skimmers are small devices that can scan and store credit card data from the magnetic stripe.
+Crooks can install skimmers on a gas pump, or corrupt employees can have a skimmer stashed out of sight of customers.
+Once the card is run through the skimmer, the data is recorded, and the crooks can sell the information through a contact or on the Internet, at which point counterfeit cards are made.
+The criminals go on a shopping spree with a cloned copy of the credit or debit card, and cardholders are unaware of the fraud until a statement arrives with purchases they did not make.

 How to avoid skimming